add fuel to the fire

 覚え方のコツ Memory Tip

 Picture a fire that is already burning, then someone throws in more fuel.
-That image shows the idiom clearly: the situation was already bad, and something made it worse.
-It is useful for arguments, scandals, and emotional conflicts that grow stronger.
+That image makes the idiom easy to remember: the situation was already bad, and something made it worse.
+It is especially useful for arguments, scandals, and emotional conflicts that suddenly grow stronger.

 例文